 To a greater or lesser extent, all types of pool cover benefit your pool in so far as they all reduce evaporation, reduce chemical loss, and reduce cleaning time by preventing leaves and debris from easily entering the pool.
 However, each type of pool cover has a different primary function.

 Solar Pool Covers: primary function is to warm the water during daylight hours.
 They are the only type of cover that actually does this.
-As a barrier to leaves, debris, etc., however, they are limited by the fact that they float on the water and therefore do not provide a total seal – although many of our customers report that they are very effective at reducing leaves in their pool.
+As a barrier to leaves, debris, etc., however, they are limited by the fact that they float on the water and therefore do not provide a total seal – although many of our readers report that they are very effective at reducing leaves in their pool.

 Thermal Pool Blankets: primary function is to retain the warmth of the water.
 They are the best type of cover for this.
-Like solar pool covers, they also float on the surface of the water, so their barrier to leaves etc. entering the pool is not absolute but it’s pretty good.
+Like solar pool covers, they also float on the surface of the water, so their barrier to leaves etc. entering the swimming pool is not absolute but it’s pretty good.

 Slat Covers: primary function is safety.
 Their interlocking slats can withstand the weight of an adult, so falling into the pool becomes impossible.
 They also form a better seal than either solar covers or thermal blankets.
 And, since they’re automatic, they’re also very cool.
 The downside, though, is that they’re also very expensive, with prices running from around $2,500 and up to $8,000.